The Usability Genius of Quonset Huts

 |18||Final Sign-Off for Occupancy [get sign-off from superior officers]|

 |19||Providing Feedback to Base Operations [form for providing feedback to suppliers]|

 |20||Disassembly [quick disassembly instructions]|

 |21||Packing Shipping Containers [instructions to pack the parts in the containers for shipping]|

 These instructions would be provided with line drawings or photos to help in the assembly of the Quonset Hut.

 As an aside, would these drawings and/or procedures be most appropriate?
 My guess is that, like IKEA instructions, well-drawn diagrams would do the trick!
 Besides, Military units from many countries would have to assemble these huts.
 Translating is expensive and time consuming.
 Simple headings could be quickly translated, or just left as they are and let the drawings fill in the gaps of understanding from non-English speakers.
 On the other hand, American, Canadian and British soldiers were assumed to know English.
 Other nations would do the translating as required.

 The lesson of the Quonset Hut

 So, the Quonset Hut is a great example of usability.
 It takes the needs of the user first and works around that.
 It is a very simple, yet extremely useful and versatile housing unit that with minimal documentation can be assembled in a very short time by just about anyone.

 Being complicated is no badge of honour.
 It just means the designers didn’t care to take the effort to understand user needs.
-That manufacturer at Quonset Point Rhode Island focused entirely on getting it right.
+The manufacturer of the Quonset Huts at Quonset Point, Rhode Island focused entirely on getting it right.
 My dad can be thankful for that.